-Learn how to express your intentions, ideas, and plans in English using modal verbs with this free online course.Publisher: Advance Learning
+Learn how to use modal verbs to describe intentions, ideas and plans in English with this free online grammar course.Publisher: Advance Learning

 CertificationView course modules

-First, you will learn how to use the modal verb 'can' to say that you are allowed or able to do something.
-You will study the uses of the form 'can + infinitive' and 'be + able to' as well as the past and negative forms of 'can' and 'could'.
-The course will then teach you how to use specific verbs to talk about the past in English.
-You will also learn how to use 'may' or 'might' to say something is possible in the future including their negative form.
+The course begins by explaining how to use the modal verb 'can' to say that you are allowed or able to do something.
+We show you how to combine ‘can’ and an infinitive verb and 'be’ with ‘able to'.
+We also lay out the past and negative forms of 'can' and 'could'.
+The course then teaches you how to use specific verbs to discuss the past in English.
+You will also learn how to use 'may' or 'might' (and their negative forms) to say something is possible or impossible in the future.

 - Provide examples of sentences using the verb 'could', including its negative form

-- Review how we use may and might to say something is possible in the future
+- Describe how to use ‘may’ and ‘might’ to say something is possible in the future

-- Summarise how we use the verbs do, have, going to and may/might in sentences
+- Summarize how to use the verbs ‘do’, ‘have’, ‘going to’ and ‘may/might’ in sentences

-- Trace how we use 'must' for opinions and why we don't use it in the past simple tense
+- Explain how we use 'must' for opinions and why we don't use it in the past simple tense

-- Give examples of how we use 'must' to mean 'have to' in written rules and instructions
+- Present examples of how we use 'must' to mean 'have to' in written rules and instructions

-- Justify why we use 'should' or 'ought to' to say something is not right and when we expect something
+- Justify why we use 'should' or 'ought to' to complain and describe expectations

-- Describe when we use 'would' to talk about imaginary situations
+- Identify when we use 'would' to talk about imaginary situations

 All Alison courses are free to study.
 To successfully complete a course you must score 80% or higher in each course assessments.
 Upon successful completion of a course, you can choose to make your achievement formal by purchasing an official Alison Diploma, Certificate or PDF.